 - The possibility of putting down only 3 percent of the home’s purchase price.
 Many lenders require 5 or 10 percent.
 I’m all for healthy down payments, but a 3 percent down payment can help get more people in the market more quickly.

-- The wide variety of loan types, including jumbo loans (for more expensive properties), fixed and adjustable rate loans, and subsidized loans, including VA, FHA, and USDA.
+- The wide variety of loan types, include jumbo loans (for more expensive properties), fixed and adjustable rate loans, and subsidized loans, including VA, FHA, and USDA.
 (If you’re a veteran, be sure to look into the VA loan program.)

 - Easy-to-use refinancing process for existing loans or second mortgages whether you’re seeking a lower payment or access to equity for home improvements.
 Unfortunately, Rocket Mortgage does not offer a home equity line of credit, which is another good way to finance home improvements.